spetrov/ping-sdk-ios/README.md

 provides a simple and easy-to-use API to interact with the OIDC server.
 It allows you to authenticate, retrieve the access token, revoke the token, and sign out from the OIDC server.

-## Integrating the SDK into your project
+## Integrating the SDK into your project update something

 Use Cocoapods or Swift Package Manger